Financing and Investments

 The earnings-related pension is granted and paid by the earnings-related pension provider in which the worker was last insured before retiring.
 In the cost division carried out by the Finnish Centre for Pensions, the shares of the expenses for paid pensions that are the liabilities of the various actors are sorted out.

-The premium income of the private sector amounted to 16.9 billion euros and the expenses to 18.0 billion euros.
-The investment returns were -2.0 billion euros.
-The public sector income was 9.5 billion and expenditure 10.3 billion euros.
-The investment returns were -2.2 billion euros.
+The income of the private sector was 17.7 billion euros and costs 18.9 billion euros.
+The investment profits were 14.7 billion euros.
+The income of the public sector was 9.9 billion euros and costs 10.6 billion euros, and the investment profits 9.2 billion euros.

 Statutory earnings-related pensions are financed mainly through the pay-as-you-go (PAYG) system, that is, the earnings-related pension contributions paid in the year in question.
 Part of the pensions are financed under the partial funding principle by using both earnings-related pension contributions and previously accumulated funds.